avraham/hass_radarr_actions/README.md

 ## Installation

 Install this component via HACS using the custom repositories option.
 More information here: [install from custom repositories](https://hacs.xyz/docs/faq/custom_repositories/)
+Once you added the custom repository make sure to click Download to complete the installation.

 ## Configuration